Nokia G50 5G phone may debut at Oct 6 HMD Global launch

-New Delhi: HMD Global, the home of Nokia phones has confirmed a new product launch event set for October 6.
+New Delhi, Sep 21 (IANS) HMD Global, the home of Nokia phones has confirmed a new product launch event set for October 6.
 During the event, smartphone maker may launch new few feature phones, smartphones as well as a tablet.

 If the rumours are true we should see the debut of the Nokia G50 5G smartphone and T20 Android tablet among others, reports GSMArena.